 When you bring your children into the Estate Planning process, in a well thought out manner, you are preparing them for a life of financial responsibility.

 I’ve seen far too many situations where parents come to us for planning to leave inheritances to their kids, only to have them come back in years later wanting to protect their assets from their kids.
 This doesn’t have to be the case for your family though.

 Whether you have young kids or adult kids, it’s not too late or too early to start this process of taking full responsibility for your money and leading your kids by example.

-When should you bring your children into the Family Wealth Planning process?
+When should you bring your children into the Estate and Wealth Planning process?

 It’s usually a good idea to start the discussion when your child is in high school.
-At that stage, you should (1) let them know that you have a plan in place; (2) ask if they have any questions about the plan; and (3) let them know that you have a Personal Family Lawyer® they can reach out to at any time with any questions (and that you won’t get a bill in the mail for these conversations).
+At that stage, you should (1) let them know that you have a plan in place; (2) ask if they have any questions about the plan; and (3) let them know that you have an estate planning attorney (like Jill Gregory, a concierge attorney) they can reach out to at any time with any questions (and that you won’t get a bill in the mail for these conversations).

 For children over 18, I recommend that we meet annually, either virtually or in person, for a family meeting.
 The more knowledgeable your children are, they better they will be prepared if something happens to you.

 In addition, once your child turns 18, they will need their own Advance Health Care Directives and Durable Power of Attorney so that you, and those they trust, can make medical and financial decisions on their behalf in case it is ever needed, such as if they are in an accident.